baden03/collapse-o-matic/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Remove clutter, save space: display and hide additional content in a SEO friendly way by wrapping content in an [expand] shortcode.
+Remove clutter, save space: display and hide additional content in a SEO friendly accordion element.

 == Description ==

-Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
-A <a href='https://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> support.
+Collapse-O-Matic will wrap any content, including other shortcodes, into a lovely expanding and collapsing accordion element.
+A <a href='https://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of options and attribute demos</a> are available, as well as <a href='https://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> support.

 == Installation ==